The Role of WIEA

 Co-Chair of Board of Directors

 Dr. Tom Nebel has a Master of Divinity degree from Denver Seminary, and a Doctor of Ministry degree from Fuller Seminary in Pasadena, CA. He has served as the national Director of Church Planting for a Christian denomination, and during his tenure nearly 800 new churches were started across the US.
 He has authored six books on the subject of ministry improvement.
-He works as a Senior Associate with GiANT Worldwide, an international leadership development consultancy.
+He is a partner with GiANT Worldwide, an international leadership development consultancy.

 Dr. Daniel Green